Plugs and Sockets in Turkey: What Travelers Actually Need (2026)

 Many adapters also conveniently include USB ports for charging phones and tablets.

-Where to Buy Adapters
+Where to Buy an Adapter in Fethiye

 Safety Tips